CT-LU/self.introduction/index.md

 ## Profile
 --------------------
 15+ years of embedded systems experience.
 Skilled in software development and integration on embedded Linux and Android.
-Recently, I've been involved in machine/deep learning accelerated by heterogeneous computing, ideally with GPU, FPGA, DSP (OpenCL, CUDA) for the past 5 years.
+Recently, I've been involved in machine/deep learning accelerated by heterogeneous computing, ideally with GPU (OpenCL, CUDA), FPGA, DSP for the past 5 years.
 Nowadays, my project is unsupervised learning implemented in TensorFlow.

 ## Honors
 --------------------